redsanket/spark/external/presto/guide/onboarding.rst

       :alt:
       :align: left

-4. You can also edit the New Environment Request and add the ``Capital Allocation Request`` details.
+4. You can edit the New Environment Request and add the ``Capital Allocation Request`` details.

    .. image:: images/presto_capital_allocation_request.png
       :height: 516px